 Petroleum Products

-Far beyond refined fuels for transportation, light and heating.
+Beyond refined fuels for transportation, light and heat.

 Gasoline accounts for about 20 gallons of the refined products in a 42-gallon barrel of oil.
 Other widely used petroleum products include propane, naphtha, carbon black, asphalt, heating oil, lubricants, paints and solvents, detergents and waxes (lipstick, toothbrushes, and tires).
 Natural gas is vital for making fertilizers and synthetic materials.

-Recognizing the historic role of petroleum in society can offer a context for making informed decisions about future of fossil fuels.
+Recognizing the role of petroleum in society offers an important context for making informed decisions about future of fossil fuels.

 Asphalt Paves the Way